Table of Contents

 - Injection moulded parts can be prototyped using vacuum casting while machined plastic parts can be 3D printed

 As discussed previously the fidelity or the accuracy of the product required will dictate what type of process and post-processing you would need.
-Quality of the prototype as compared to your final product or subcomponent also needs to be considered.
+The quality of the prototype as compared to your final product or subcomponent also needs to be considered.
 As high-fidelity prototypes cost more, they should be considered in terms of return on investment.

 For example, if you have a thread feature on a part then SLA is better than FDM but would cost more.

-Life of the prototype is also crucial when deciding the technology.
+The life of the prototype is also crucial when deciding the technology.
 For example, if the parts have fasteners that will be used frequently, then machined or metal inserts are a better option than 3D printed threaded or self-tapping holes.

 Material selection also plays a vital role in terms of the quality of the prototype.
 If the functional elements are linked to special material properties, such as surface finish and durability, then choosing additive manufactured parts might not be the best choice.
 The general material choices for the different manufacturing methods are as follows: